Huntsville in Madison County, Alabama — The American South (East South Central)

 Erected by Huntsville Utilities.
 (Marker Number 2.)

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
+A significant historical year for this entry is 1823.

 Location.
 34° 43.752′ N, 86° 35.223′ W. Marker is in Huntsville, Alabama, in Madison County.
 Marker can be reached from Fountain Circle Southwest near West Side Square.
-Marker is along a pedestrian path in Big Spring Park.
+Located along a pedestrian path in Big Spring Park.
 Touch for map.
 Marker is in this post office area: Huntsville AL 35801, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.